 Unitarian Universalist Christian Fellowship

-The Unitarian Universalist Christian Fellowship of Buxmont meets the fourth Sunday after the second service at 12:45 p.m. except in July and August.
+The Unitarian Universalist Christian Fellowship of Buxmont meets the fourth Sunday following the service. except in July and August.
 We engage in far-ranging discussions about Christianity in our congregation and other Unitarian Universalist congregations.
 Conversations about a book like Zealot or The Misunderstood Jew could be on the agenda.
 You need not be a Christian to attend; all are welcome.